newadays/Basic-Sequential-Hierarchial-and-DBSCAN-Clustering-Comparison/README.md

 # Basic-Sequential-Hierarchial-and-DBSCAN-Clustering-Comparison
-The program uses RAND Index, Correlation and SSE to compare clusters Copyright (c) 2015, 'Gbenga Awodokun All rights reserved.
+The program uses RAND Index, Correlation and SSE to compare clusters.
+Please save the functions in the same folder to test in MATLAB
+Copyright (c) 2015, 'Gbenga Awodokun All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: